ElectricRCAircraftGuy/ElectricRCAircraftGuy.github.io/_posts/2024-09-08-7-types-of-civilization.md

 ---
 # 2024-09-08-7-types-of-civilization.md
 published: true  # use "false" while drafting articles just before publishing
-title: "7 Types of civilization: Earth is level 0.7; the electric car is a step towards level 1.0"
+title: "7 Types of civilization: Earth is level 0.7; the modern (beginning with Tesla) electric car is a step towards level 1.0"
 tags:
     - Levels of civilization
     - Kardashev scale